scipopt/gcg/doc/resources/users/misc/getting-started.md

 Primal Bound       : +1.60000000000000e+01 (3 solutions)
 Dual Bound         : +1.60000000000000e+01
 Gap                : 0.00 %
 ```

+This log might look familiar if you already know SCIP.
+If you want to know more about the @ref dantzig "Dantzig-Wolfe Reformulation", @ref detection "Decomposition" or @ref pricing "Reduced Cost Pricing",
+please have a look into our @ref devs.

 ### Show the solution with `display solution`
 To get your solution, you can let GCG show you the solution with `display solution` or directly write it